 Marijuana has come a long way since the ‘60s.
 We are starting to live in a day and age where it’s becoming the norm, and as fast as technology is advancing, marijuana is too!
+Additionally, people across the world can now access top cannabis seeds online and cultivate optimal strains with higher THC percentages.
 With the industry booming (cannabis and technology), it’s hard not to pay attention.

 Check out just a few ways cannabis, and its recent steps towards legalization, have been changing the technology industry.
 Surely, these few things are only the beginning of a quickly booming industry.

 LED lights are replacing most of our light sources in our household and workspace.
 Why?
 Well, they consume less energy as opposed to HPS (High-Pressure Sodium) bulbs.
 While, in the past, HPS bulbs were the standard for all illicit and legal productions, LED is taking over the industry by storm.